sddevelopment-be/penguin-pragmatic-patterns/content/practices/do_not_run_out_of_STEAM.md

 ### Enablers

-* You are aware of your personal goals and ambitions.
+* Understanding of personal goals and ambitions.
-* You are in tune with your own needs, and can face them.
-* You can allocate some time each day to invest in reflection.
+* Awareness of individual needs and willingness to confront them.
+* Dedication to daily reflection and self-assessment.
+* Preference for visual aids in understanding complex situations.
+* Desire to take control of life and make decisions autonomously.

 ### Deterrents

-* You do not know what your goals and ambitions are.
+* Lack of clarity regarding personal goals and ambitions.
-* You are not in tune with your own needs, and are unable to face them.
-* You are unable to manage yourself, and lack the discipline to tackle challenges.
+* Tendency to rely on external influences for decision-making.
+* Disconnect from personal needs and avoidance of self-confrontation.
+* Difficulty in self-management and lack of discipline.
+* Perception of current circumstances as satisfactory, neglecting the need for decision-making refinement.

 ## Solution

+### Outline

 When considering what to do next, use the STEAM framework to evaluate the possible options.
 The model applies an economical perspective to the resources you have available, and how you can use them to your advantage.